Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Parsi New Year History

-As per the folklore, Jamshed, the king of Persia, saved everyone from a never-ending winter.
+According to folklore, Jamshed, the king of Persia, saved everyone from a never-ending winter.
 People asked Jamshed for his help.
-To protect the world from the apocalypse, Jamshed sat on Demon’s shoulder and went to heaven.
+Jamshed sat on the Demon’s shoulder to protect the world from the apocalypse and went to heaven.

 There, he used his gem-studded throne and shone brighter than the sun.
 Winter ended, and a new day was born.
 Henceforth, the day is called “Navroz”.
 “Nav” means new, and “Roz” means day in Persian.
 Parsis have been celebrating this event as their New Year for 3,500 years.
 The Iranian calendar begins on the day of the Parsi New Year.